eclipse-cdt-cloud/cdt-cloud-blueprint/README.md

 ## Theia IDE vs Theia Blueprint

 The Theia IDE has been rebranded from its original name “Theia Blueprint”.
-To avoid any confusion, the repository and code artifacts will keep the name “Blueprint”.
 You can therefore assume the terms “Theia IDE” and “Theia Blueprint” to be synonymous.

 ## Development